goatedroot/goatedroot/README.md

 # hey, i'm goatedroot 👾

-i'm a student who got really into cybersecurity and kind of never stopped. started doing CTFs to learn, then just kept going. it's been a mix of being completely lost, slowly figuring things out, and occasionally actually knowing what i'm doing.
+i'm a student who got really into cybersecurity and kind of never stopped. started doing CTFs to learn, then just kept going and now it feels fun. a lot of late nights and rabbit holes later, things are starting to make sense.

-132 CTFs and challenges in so far. some of them i solved cleanly, a lot of them i brute-forced with stubbornness more than skill. all of them taught me something.
+132 CTFs so far + a bunch of other challenges on the side, and still going. some i figured out cleanly, a lot i just refused to quit on until something clicked. all of them taught me something.

 ---